 Taken from the original guidance and subtly modified for clarity, TR19® Grease is a standalone specification.
 It emphasises controlling fire risks resulting from grease build-up within kitchen extract systems.

 It no longer acts as a set of best practices.
 TR19® Grease is an official specification applied across the industry.
 All commercial kitchen cleaning contractors need to follow it to the letter.

 In order for cleaning contractors to certify their work as meeting TR19® Grease standards, they must be member of the Ventilation Hygiene Elite (VHE) Scheme, as part of the Building Engineering Services Competence Assessment (BESCA).

 What does this mean for me as a kitchen operator?

 Very little.
-You just need to make sure you hire a suitably qualified kitchen duct cleaning company like Kitchen & Duct Cleaning.
+You just need to make sure you hire a suitably qualified kitchen duct cleaning company like KDC.
 Prior to booking, ensure that they are fully-accredited to issue a TR19® Grease compliance certificate.

 Showing that you have adopted industry best practice in your commercial kitchen is key to remaining compliant with FSA and HSE regulations.
-Here at Kitchen & Duct Cleaning, we have always met the standards expected under TR/19, Section 2, and continue to do so under TR19® Grease.
+Here at KDC, we have always met the standards expected under TR/19, Section 2, and continue to do so under TR19® Grease.
 For more information, or to get a free, no-obligation quote, give us a call on 0208 245 8850 today.